deplanty/mpp/README.md

 A simple tool to create a project with Python, an executable and an installer.

-For now, it's only for Windows, but future versions will make it independent of the operating system.
+It's only for Windows, but future versions will make it independent of the operating system.

 ## Installation